TIT8/Master_Thesis/content/posts/second.md

 # School/University World

-Like every student, I’ve studied useful things, and I’m lucky for that.
+Like every student, I've studied useful things, and I'm lucky for that.

 # The First WOW! 😮